-As coronavirus in Israel recedes, tensions in Jerusalem rise
+As coronavirus recedes in Israel, tensions rise in Jerusalem

 Participants in the march said they were in part spurred by a series of recent videos on TikTok allegedly showing Palestinians assaulting religious Jews.
 In an apparent rebuttal, other videos have circulated showing Jews attacking Arabs, the Associated Press reported.

 In the chaos that ensued, Israeli police clashed with both Palestinians and the Lehava-led crowd with water cannons, stun grenades and officers mounted on horses.
 Police also fired rubber-tipped bullets at Palestinian crowds, according to Israeli media.
 Israeli police said they arrested 44 people and another 20 officers were wounded.
-The Palestinian Red Crescent said it treated over 100 people.
+The Palestinian Red Crescent said it treated more than 100 people.

 Incidents of violence took place throughout the night in nearby neighborhoods.
 One video circulating appeared to show Palestinians assaulting an ultra-Orthodox Jew.
 In another video, Jewish youth are seen allegedly attacking a Palestinian home in the Old City.